-Dr. Eric Dickson is Assistant Professor of Music, teaching trumpet at Truman State University.
-Eric participated in the 5-day Mindfulness workshop at IU last summer and will be completing MBWP Teacher certification in July.
+Dr. Eric Dickson is Assistant Professor of Music, teaching trumpet at Truman State University and a certified MBWP teacher.

 Before starting my current position at Truman State University, I spent several years as a freelance musician and educator in the Indianapolis area.
 Living an hour south of Indy in Bloomington meant that I spent a LOT of time in the car driving from gig to gig and from lesson to lesson.
 To help pass the time, I listened to a lot of audiobooks, and was always on the lookout for something interesting.

 One day, I stumbled upon Mindfulness for Beginners by John Kabat-Zinn.
 I’ve been interested in the mental side of music since my undergraduate studies, reading (and rereading) books like Zen in the Art of Archery, The Inner Game of Tennis, and Effortless Mastery, and I thought mindfulness might prove useful in performance.
 When I started listening, I was immediately hooked, not so much by what Kabat-Zinn had to say (although it was pretty cool), but by the way he said it.
 He delivered everything with a matter-of-fact nonchalance that really struck me.
 It reminded me of something a former professor said: “People don’t scream about the things which they themselves know to be absolute.”
 (Imagine a maniac running around, frantically screaming about the impending sunrise tomorrow morning…) I figured, if this guy is this confident about this mindfulness stuff, maybe he’s on to something.